AmiraAmr99/DWH_AirLine/README.md

 Please refer to the project documentation and files provided in this repository for detailed information and outputs related to each requirement.

+## Modelling Technique applied
+- **Data Vault** was chosen as a way to store the Airline System Data, then **Dimensional Modeling** was built in order to report and query and aggregate the data from the system.We choose Data vault for two main reasons:
+1. The data of the passenger in every change in one entity, the whole tables is written again.
+2. The parallel loading increases the performance and the optimization

 ## Project Structure

 ```